-The Soil Erosion and Sedimentation Control Ordinance is hereby incorporated into these Engineering Design Standards by reference and are included in Appendix A. All individuals who are involved with a proposed land development should be familiar with the requirements of the Ordinance and the penalties for failing to comply with the Ordinance.
+The Soil Erosion and Sedimentation Control Ordinance [Chapter 18 Environmental -Article V Soil Erosion and Sedimentation Control] is hereby incorporated into these Engineering Design Standards by reference.
+All individuals who are involved with a proposed land development should be familiar with the requirements of the Ordinance and the penalties for failing to comply with the Ordinance.